 In August and October 2017, the Subsidiaries entered into four license agreements with Pfizer for rights to certain technologies (the "License Agreements").
 Under the License Agreements, the Company obtained from Pfizer the right to use research, develop, manufacture and commercialize certain products, including nirogacestat and mirdametinib.
-In conjunction with the License Agreements, the Company issued 6,437,500 units of Junior Convertible Preferred to Pfizer (see Note 6).
+In connection with the License Agreements, the Company issued 6,437,500 units of Junior Series A convertible preferred units to Pfizer (see Note 6).
 No cash was received by the Company for these units.

 The Company is required to pay Pfizer milestones payments of up to an aggregate of \$232.5 million for nirogacestat and up to an aggregate of \$229.8 million for mirdametinib, each upon achievement of certain commercial milestone events.
-Royalties are also payable under each License Agreement based on a specified percentage of net sales ranging from mid-single digit to low second decile percentages.
-Royalty payments under each License Agreement continue until the expiration of the last to expire licensed patent applicable to such product, but not less than ten years after the first commercial sale on a country-by-country basis.
+Royalties are also payable under each License Agreement based on a specified percentage of net sales ranging from mid-single digit percentages to the low 20s, Royalty payments under each License Agreement continue until the expiration of the last to expire licensed patent applicable to such product, but not less than ten years after the first commercial sale on a country-by-country basis.